magicshifter/MS3000/README.md

 Contact Us
 ==========

 We hope you will use this resource to put your MagicShifter 3000 to great use!

-Click here to let us know what you've done with your MagicShifter 3000!
+Use this Issue to let us know what you're doing with yours: https://github.com/magicshifter/MS3000/issues/5